You're not stuck because

 Dark mountain silhouette — the weight of loss

 I had the marriage, the house, the career, the life that looked right from the outside.
 Then one conversation changed everything.
-I went from family dinners to eating alone in an empty house wondering what went wrong.
-The silence was unbearable — not the absence of sound, but the silence of a life that had stopped making sense.
+I went from family dinners to eating alone in an empty house, wondering what went wrong.
+The silence was unbearable — not just the quiet, but a life that had stopped making sense.

 The Fog